UDST/bayarea_urbansim/docs/scenarios.md

 ###  BAUS Scenarios

-BAUS model runs have serveral optional levers that can be used to create a forecast scenario.
+BAUS model runs have several optional levers that can be used to create a forecast scenario.
 These levers are used to observe potential outcomes of urban planning policies and natural hazards.
 Packages of changes can be applied to create modeling scenarios and forecast impacts on urban growth, equity, and the environment.
 Optional model features used to build BAUS scenarios are described below.

 ![Alt text](BAUS-Scenario-Models.png)